ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 #### Whisper {#whisper}

-This was a protocol that aimed to deliver secure messaging between peers without writing any information to the blockchain.
-It was part of the DevP2p wire protocol but is now deprecated.
+Whisper was a protocol that aimed to deliver secure messaging between peers without writing any information to the blockchain.
+It was part of the DevP2P wire protocol but is now deprecated.
 Other [related projects](https://wakunetwork.com/) exist with similar aims.

-## Execution layer networking after the merge {#execution-after-merge}
+## Execution layer networking after The Merge {#execution-after-merge}

-After the merge, an Ethereum node will run an execution client and a consensus client.
-The execution clients will operate similary to today, but with the proof-of-work consensus and block gossip functionality removed.
+After the Merge, an Ethereum node will run an execution client and a consensus client.
+The execution clients will operate similarly to today, but with the proof-of-work consensus and block gossip functionality removed.
 The EVM, validator deposit contract and selecting/executing transactions from the mempool will still be the domain of the execution client.
 This means execution clients still need to participate in transaction gossip so that they can manage the transaction mempool.
-This requires encrypted communication between authenticated peers meaning the networking layer for consensus clients will still be a critical component, includng both the discovery protocol and DevP2P layer.
+This requires encrypted communication between authenticated peers meaning the networking layer for consensus clients will still be a critical component, including both the discovery protocol and DevP2P layer.
 Encoding will continue to be predominantly RLP on the execution layer.

 ## The consensus layer {#consensus-layer}